axwaizee7/JavaLab/javaLabQuestions.md

 ---

 9.  a.
-Write a java program to find square root, and logrithm using inbuilt Math class function. _(Feb 9)_
+Write a java program to find square root, and logarithm using inbuilt Math class function. _(Feb 9)_

     b.
-Write a java program to find x^y, and maximum of x and y using inbuilt Math class function. _(Feb 9)_
+Write a java program to find $x^y$, and maximum of x and y using inbuilt Math class function. _(Feb 9)_

 ---